 Hanging or mounting your wood sign on a wall is a simple process.
-Displaying your wood sign is a pride issue as well as something you will be able to look at and smile every time you see the wood sign on the wall.
-However, there are several considerations you may need to look at before hanging or mounting you wood sign.
+Displaying your wood sign is a pride issue as well as something you will be able to look at and smile at every time you see the wood sign on the wall.
+However, there are several considerations you may need to look at before hanging or mounting your wood sign.

 I thought hanging a wood sign, sometimes called a plaque, was straightforward.
 However, after my research for the customers of my wood sign business, I discovered there are several considerations that you need to look at for your wood sign.